Highfivery/zero-spam-for-wordpress/readme.txt

 * [BuddyPress](https://wordpress.org/plugins/buddypress/) registrations
 * [Contact Form by WPForms](https://wordpress.org/plugins/wpforms-lite/) submissions
 * [WP Fluent Forms](https://wordpress.org/plugins/fluentform/) submissions

+While WordPress Zero Spam block 99.9% of the spam that comes through, there's still some other things you can do as a site owner to [stop WordPress spam](https://benmarshall.me/stop-wordpress-spam/).

 This plugin does not support Jetpack Comments.
 For more information, see [https://wordpress.org/support/topic/incompatible-with-jetpack-comments](https://wordpress.org/support/topic/incompatible-with-jetpack-comments).
 If you're running something other than one of the supported plugins above, it won't detect spam submissions without some additional integration.